jake83741/vnc-lm/README.md

 # vnc-lm

 ### Introduction
-Message with Claude 3.5 Sonnet, Llama 3.3, Gemini, and other LLMs through Discord.
+Message with DeepSeek, Gemini, Llama 3.3, and other LLMs through Discord.

 **vnc-lm** is a Discord bot for messaging with language models.
 Configure model parameters, branch conversations, and edit prompts to improve responses.
 It is integrated with [ollama](https://github.com/ollama/ollama) and [LiteLLM](https://github.com/BerriAI/litellm).